 Your company mission statement is what you do.
 Your company culture is how you go about doing it.
 When recruiting and hiring, businesses need to focus not only on candidates' skills but also their personalities and the likelihood they’ll match with their future coworkers.

-The challenge for a hiring manager is to communicate effectively what it’s like to work at your firm.
+The challenge for a hiring manager is to communicate effectively what it’s like to work at your firm and find a perfect fit.
 Here are five tips for sharing your corporate culture when interviewing job candidates.

 Know your company’s strengths